-It’s been almost a month since I received the Denver Junior League’s Creme de Colorado Cookbook from Lea Ann at Mangoes, Chili and Z who celebrated her blog’s First Anniversary in May with this cookbook giveaway.
-Thank you Lea Ann for this wonderful cookbook which has nearly 700 recipes.
+It has been almost a month since I received the Denver Junior League’s Creme de Colorado Cookbook from Lea Ann at Mangoes, Chili and Z who celebrated her blog’s First Anniversary in May with this cookbook giveaway.
+Thank you Lea Ann for this wonderful cookbook which has nearly 700 recipes in it.

 I adapted the recipe for the Hot Tomato Ice by using fresh tomatoes on the vine instead of canned tomatoes.
-As for the soup, I made a lighter Mint Green Pea Soup instead of Avocado Soup.
+As for the soup, I made a lighter minty Green Pea Soup instead of Avocado Soup.
 This soup has a lovely color with the Tomato ice giving it a nice contrast.
-It is light and refreshing and the slightly tart and spicy ice is a nice touch.
+It is light and refreshing.
+The slightly tart and spicy ice is a nice contrast.

 - 2 large tomatoes on the vine

 - Salt and pepper to taste

 - Extra mint leaves for garnishing

 Bring a small pot of water to boil.
 Cut an X on the bottom side of tomatoes and drop it into boiling water for about 30 seconds.
 Remove and dunk in cold water.
 Skin can now be easily peeled.

 Roughly chop tomatoes and blend till smooth.
 Strain through a fine sieve into a bowl, yielding about ½ cup (120ml) puree.
 Mix in chicken broth, lime juice, Tabasco sauce, and salt.

 Pour into ice cube tray and transfer to the freezer.
 You should get about 8 ice cubes.